Dream American 2023

-Reading/workshop dates: Sunday Oct 29 in Livermore, CA.
+Reading/workshop date: Sunday Oct 27 in Livermore, CA.

 Timeline:

-• Parts must arrive by October 1, 2022; if parts not received by this date, there is no guarantee that the work will be included in the reading session.
+• Parts must arrive by October 1, 2024; if parts are not received by this date, there is no guarantee that the composer will be allowed to participate, the work read or the award granted.

 Opportunities and process once selected:

-• Each composer will be able to have a zoom meeting with the conductor to go over the work.
+• Each composer will have a zoom meeting with the conductor prior to the workshop.

-• At the end of each workshop there will be a panel discussion with all workshop participants, the composer mentors and conductor reviewing each work and the readings.
+• A zoom panel discussion with all workshop participants, the composer mentors and conductor reviewing each work and the readings will be held a week or so following the workshop.

 Submission requirements: